shiruken/hackintosh/README.md

 _I performed the installation with the USB drive, keyboard, and mouse plugged into the USB 2.0 ports at the top of the motherboard.
 My display was connected to the graphics card via DisplayPort._

 1. Restart computer and set the USB drive as the default BIOS boot device
-2. Select the `Install macOS Monterey (external)` option from the OpenCore Boot Menu
+2. Select the `Install macOS (external)` option from the OpenCore Boot Menu
 3. Launch Disk Utility and format the destination drive (Samsung 970 Evo)
     * Name: `Macintosh SSD`
     * Format: `APFS`